Tuition & Fees: What to Know

 Unfortunately, this college doesn't provide any reductions to students who live in state.

 Brigham Young University - Hawaii tuition and fees is the number charged to students for one year of attendance, not including room and board.
-Keep in mind many students obtain financial aid and scholarships that decrease their total cost.
+Yet, a lot of students will end up spending under maximum tuition because they qualify for financial aid and other reductions.

 Tuition & Fees Five Year Projection